pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 Saying that a bundle is 'installable' really means that it has _artifacts_ that can be installed.
-Janet has built-in support for installing and uninstalling artifacts from modern bundles.
-The `janet` binary cannot install artifacts from legacy bundles without an additional tool.
+Janet has built-in support for installing and uninstalling artifacts from Janet bundles.
+The `janet` binary cannot install artifacts from JPM bundles without an additional tool.

 Installing a bundle means copying one or more of the following artifacts into the _syspath_: